EVondrus/la-hotel/README.md

 </details>

-### Testing !
-TBC !
+### Testing

-[Click here to view the full testing steps](), which were completed on Google Chrome, Safari and...., and screenshots of testing.
+[Click here to view the full testing steps](/TESTING.md), which were completed on Google Chrome, Firefox, Abdroid, iOS and MUIU operative systems

 ### Solved Bugs